ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Discussion

 These spatial correlations provide an important benchmark for understanding the interplay between molecular gas evolution and star formation in spiral galaxies.
 However, their causality needs to be discussed with more detailed comparisons with multi-wavelength data or with future observations.
 In fact, the galactic potential, such as the spiral arm potential, can control gas dynamics/flows, which can compress the gas, increase $R_{21}$, and trigger star formation.
 On the other hand, the galactic structures can help in assembling the gas to form stars, and their feedback can increase $R_{21}$.

 In the analysis of the nearby barred spiral galaxy M83, which had higher resolution and sensitivity, \citet{Koda:2025} recently found that $R_{21}$ changes systematically from a low ratio in the interarm regions to high ratio in the bar and spiral arms even without star formation.
 They concluded that the large-scale galactic dynamics plays an important role in the evolution of molecular gas, in addition to the local impacts of stellar feedback.
-Indeed, within the spiral arms of NGC~4321, $R_{21}$ appears to change from low to high, when comparing one side of the arm to the other.
-This may also apply to NGC~1097 and NGC~3627.
+In this sample, NGC~1097, NGC~3627, and NGC~4321 show more coherent molecular spiral arms, with some parts possibly showing a similar transition from low to high $R_{21}$.